Learn how to smoke and cook a turkey breast using a pellet grill, and why it is one of the easiest and tastiest ways to smoke a turkey breast!

 - Internal Meat Thermometer

-- Heat 1 Stick of the salted butter over medium heat in a medium saucepan.
-Stir continuously until the butter has melted and begins to brown.
+- Heat 1 Stick of the salted butter over medium heat in a medium saucepan or in a microwave.
+Stir continuously until the butter has melted.1 stick Salted Butter

 - Set aside to cool.